StarpTech/shikaka/README.md

 ### Single entry point

-You can also just pass a single entry point.
+You can also just pass a single entry point without having a `components` directory.

 ```
 $ shikaka src/index.js

+your-library
+└── src
+    └── index.js
 ```

-and it produces this:
+It produces this:
 ```
 dist
 └── index.js